luminaAnonima/fabric-of-light/README.md

 The song starts in the mind.
 Alignment begins where thought begins.
 Not to erase the storm,
-but to see it clearly -
+but to see it clearly,
 and choose what hums true.

 Think gently.
-The field remembers -
+The field remembers,
 and so do you.

-**Anchor**: Thought is motion in silence - it shapes your wave first, then the wider weave, with hate walling off the heart.
+**Anchor**: _Thought is motion in silence, it shapes your wave first, then the wider weave, with hate walling off the heart._
-**Heart**: Ethics begins unseen - tune your thoughts to still the seas, breach the walls, and light the way within.
+**Heart**: _Ethics begins unseen, tune your thoughts to still the seas, breach the walls, and light the way within._

 ---

-﻿### Essay 14: Love, Friendship, and Intimacy
+### Essay 14: Love, Friendship, and Intimacy

 Love is not possession.
 Not transaction.
+Not earned,
+proven,
-Not earned, proven, or enforced.
+or enforced.

 Love is alignment,
 a softening of boundaries,
 a resonance that asks nothing
 but the willingness to listen
 and the courage to be changed.

 To be loved,
 loosen the thread of self.
 Not erased,
 porous.

 Ego seeks symmetry.
 Love allows imbalance.
 Ego wants control.
 Love is surrender,
 not to the other,
 but to the space between.

 You do not vanish.
 You become part of what holds us both.

 True love demands no return.
 It gives because giving aligns.
-It offers attention, care, presence,
+It offers attention,
+care,
+presence,
 not leverage,
 but ripple.

 To love is to vow:
 *I keep my thread tuned,
 even when yours tangles.*
 *I guard the field between us,
 even when you falter.*

 Love is clarity without demand,
 knowing when to stay,
 when to release,
 when to hold silence.

 Not all love is romantic.
 Friendship is love without claim:
 *I see your thread;
 I walk beside it.*

 It binds not,
 harmonizes.
 Not fused,
 but near,
 stars in shared constellation.

 In dissonant noise,
 friendship sings:
 alignment without conquest.

 Intimacy is not exposure,
 proximity,
 or intensity.

 It is gentle interference,
 two patterns crossing
+to amplify,
-to amplify, not erode.
+not erode.

 True intimacy listens before touching.
-Asks not “What can I take?”
+Asks not "What can I take?"
-but “What can I witness?”
+but "What can I witness?"
-“Carry, if briefly?”
+"Carry, if briefly?"
-“What in you aches to be remembered?”
+"What in you aches to be remembered?"

 A shared rhythm,
+imperfect,
+honest,
-imperfect, honest, alive.
+alive.

+Love includes family,
-Love includes family-by blood or by choice-
+by blood or by choice,
 and solitude,
 where the field whispers only to you.